 Historically, Metro COG has met safety (PM 1) targets, which have been consistently set for each side of the MPA, to reflect both North Dakota and Minnesota targets.
 Figure 3 and Figure 4 show the five-year rolling average for number of fatalities, number of serious injuries, and number of non-motorized fatalities and serious injuries.
+Figure 5 and Figure 6 show the crash rate performance and state target per 100-million vehicle miles traveled (per 100M VMT).

-For each category described, the proportion to population of each state's side of the MPA is calculated.
-Proportionality targets are set based on the proportion of each side of the MPA's population to each respective state's total population (e.g. MN MPA pop. as proportion of MN statewide pop.).
-If the proportion or percentage of fatalities, serious injuries, and non-motorized fatalities and serious injuries is less than the state proportion target, Metro COG met the target.
-For Figure 5, if the Metro COG rate is lower than the state rate, the target is considered met.
-As shown in Figure 3, Figure 4, and Figure 5, the North Dakota side and the Minnesota side of the MPA have met PM 1 targets for:
+Figure 7 and Figure 8 display the proportion of number of fatalities, number of serious injuries, and number of non-motorized fatalities and serious injuries as compared to statewide crashes of the same category.
+Population-based proportionality targets are set based on the proportion of each side of the MPA's population to each respective state's total population (e.g. MN MPA pop. as proportion of MN statewide pop.).
+If the proportion or percentage of fatalities, serious injuries, and non-motorized fatalities and serious injuries is less than the state proportion target, Metro COG has met their target and forwarded progress in achieving state-set targets.
+For Figure 5 and Figure 6, if the Metro COG rate is lower than the state rate, the target is considered met.
+As shown in Table 6 and Figures 5-8, the North Dakota side and the Minnesota side of the MPA have met PM 1 metric targets for:

-- 2018 (2013-2017 performance)

-- 2019 (2014-2018 performance)

-- 2020 (2015-2019 performance)
+- 2020 (2018 or 2014-2018 performance)

-- 2021 (2016-2020 performance)
+- 2021 (2019 or 2015-2019 performance)

-- 2022 (2017-2021 performance)
+- 2022 (2020 or 2016-2020 performance)

-- 2023 (2018-2022 performance)
+- 2023 (2021 or 2017-2021 performance)

-- 2024 (2019-2023 performance)
+- 2024 (2022 or 2018-2022 performance) - 2025 (2023 or 2019-2023 performance)